Galaxy S9: Samsung’s 2018 Flagships Just Had Their Code Numbers Leaked, March Release Date Likely

 — Samsung Galaxy S9 (@android_choices) September 21, 2017

-Considering the format of the recently retrieved code numbers, there seems to be a good chance that Samsung might be releasing a Galaxy S9 and Galaxy S9+ early 2018.
-The South Korean tech giant, after all, has a tendency to stick with its traditions, as evidenced by the release of the Galaxy Note 8 a year after the controversial Galaxy Note 7 disaster.
+Considering the format of the recently retrieved code numbers, there seems to be a good chance that Samsung might be releasing a Galaxy S9 and Galaxy S9+ in early 2018.
+The South Korean tech giant has a tendency to stick with its traditions, as evidenced by the release of the Galaxy Note 8 a year after the controversial Galaxy Note 7 disaster.
 Thus, while the official names of SM-G960 and SM-G965 remain unknown for now, it seems safe to assume that the upcoming smartphones would be called the Samsung Galaxy S9 and S9+.

 The Galaxy S9 and S9+ are rumored to be Samsung’s best smartphones yet, with early rumors pointing to a device that is visually stunning inside and out.
 So far, speculations suggest that the Galaxy S9 would feature a curved display on all sides, a powerful dual-camera sensor, a Qualcomm Snapdragon 845 chip, up to 6GB of RAM and finally, an embedded fingerprint sensor.